 Step 4 of the DQO process is to define the boundaries of the study area.
 The boundary of the Downgradient Study Area for the RI includes the LVW north, west and east of the Off-Site NERT Study Area (Figure 1).
-New wells to be installed and sampled as part of this DGIP are located within the Downgradient Study Area, between the Pabco Road Erosion Control Structure and Three Kids Weir (Figure 7).
+New wells to be installed and sampled as part of this DGIP are located within the Downgradient Study Area, between Calico Ridge Weir and Three Kids Weir (Figures 7 to 10).